thr2301/The-language-cpy/README.txt

-Athanasios Roudis 5098 , Stylianos Simantirakis 5127
+***This is a compiler that compiles a language callwd cpy to RISC-V assembly.
+It was created from the scratch for the project of the university course Complilers 1***

-Instructions for the execution:
+**Instructions for the execution:**

-The test files are:
+**Some test files are:**
 i) test.cpy
 ii) onlyMainTest.cpy
 iii) moreThanOneDeclarationsTest.cpy
 iv) limitsTest.cpy
+v)smallTest.cpy
+vi)ifWhileTest.cpy
+vii) finalCodeExampleTest.cpy

-The compiler file is: cpy.py
+**The compiler file is:*
+cpy.py

-To run the compiler you must open a terminal in the folder in which you have saved the cpy.py and run the following command :
+To run the compiler you need to open a terminal in the folder where you saved cpy.py and run the following command:
-\the_path_of_the_file>python cpy.py onlyMain.cpy
+\the_path_of_the_file>/python cpy.py nameOfTheFileToTest.cpy

-Important notes:
-Because of the logic of  looking to the next token to determine if the syntax is correct and after the check we go back to the previous token with f.seek() and we call lex again, when it reads a \n that it already has read it counts the line again so the lines of the error messages are not correct.
-We thought of a way to do it but it would be too costly for the purpose it serves so we preferred not to do it so the speed of the compiler isn't compromised
+Intermediate code is generated in the intermediate-for file (nameOfTheFileToTest.cpy).int and the symbol table is generated in the file symbol-table-for-(nameOfTheFileToTest.cpy).sym .The final code is generated at assembly-for-(nameOfTheFileToTest.cpy).asm file.

+**Important notes:*
+1)More details you can find in the REPORT.pdf
+2)There is a problem in the code that is produced , more specifically in some tests there are infinite loop.